wizcamp/wizcamp-realms-demo/session-guides/SESSION-03-instruction.md

 **By the end of Session 3, students will be able to:**

-1. **Define state** as data that can change over time and causes components to re-render
+1. **Explain** what state is in React and how it enables dynamic, interactive components
-2. **Compare state and props** including data flow direction and mutability differences
+2. **Compare** state and props to understand how data flows and changes in a React app
-3. **Explain local state versus shared state** and identify appropriate use cases for each
+3. **Distinguish** between local and shared state and choose the right type for different scenarios
 4. **Define hooks** as functions starting with "use" that provide React features
-5. **Identify built-in React hooks** including useState for local state and useContext for shared state
+5. **Use** built-in React hooks like useState and useContext to manage local and shared state
 6. **Navigate Context Provider pattern** and explain how custom hooks access shared state
-7. **Implement screen navigation** using shared state and conditional rendering
+7. **Trigger** state changes through user interactions and event handlers
-8. **Use constants** for maintainable code and preventing typos
+8. **Use constants** to organize code and prevent errors
-9. **Apply React DevTools** to observe and manipulate state changes in real-time
+9. **Inspect** state changes using React DevTools for real-time debugging
-10. **Create local state** with useState for component-specific data
+10. **Create and manage** local state with useState for component-specific behavior
 11. **Access shared state** through custom hooks and Context API
-12. **Connect user interactions** to state changes through event handlers

 ## Instruction

 **Instructor introduces key concepts students need to succeed:**

-1. **State vs Props Recap** - Review the fundamental difference: props flow down and are read-only, state lives inside components and can change
+1. **Introducing State** - Define state as component memory that can change and trigger re-renders
+2. **State vs Props** - Compare state (internal, changeable) with props (external, read-only)
-2. **Local vs Shared State** - Distinguish between component-specific data (local) and app-wide data (shared)
+3. **Local vs Shared State** - Distinguish component-specific from app-wide state with examples
-3. **React Hooks Introduction** - Define hooks as React's way to "hook into" features like state and context
+4. **React Hooks** - Define hooks as "use" functions that provide React features
-4. **Context API Overview** - Explain how Context prevents prop drilling and provides shared state
+5. **Context API** - Explain how Context provides shared state without prop drilling
-5. **Constants for Maintainability** - Show how SCREENS constants prevent typos and improve code quality
+6. **Constants and Conditional Rendering** - Show SCREENS constants and `&&` operator patterns
-6. **Conditional Rendering Patterns** - Demonstrate && operator for showing/hiding components based on state
-7. **React DevTools Deep Dive** - Use DevTools to visualize state changes and component relationships
+7. **Event Handlers** - Connect user interactions to state changes
-8. **Professional State Management** - Introduce patterns for organizing state in larger applications
+8. **React DevTools** - Demonstrate state inspection and manipulation
-9. **Game Flow Architecture** - Walk through the screen transition system using state diagrams
+9. **Game Flow Architecture** - Walk through screen navigation system
-10. **Custom Hooks Preview** - Explain how useGame wraps useContext for cleaner component code
-11. **Event Handlers and State Updates** - Connect user interactions to state changes through functions
+10. **Professional Patterns** - Introduce scalable state management approaches
-12. **Let's Navigate!** - Overview of today's mission: implement screen navigation and local state
+11. **Let's Navigate!** - Kick off hands-on mission: screen navigation and modal state

 ---